zZissou/tunely/docs/sprint3.md

 * You could have your `POST /api/albums/:albumId/songs` route return the entire album instead of just the song.
 Then:
 	* Re-render the album on the page.

 > This has the advantage of reducing the number of requests from client to server.
-But **usually** a POST response contains just the created record (not it's parent).
+But **usually** a POST response contains just the created record (not its parent).

 #### Regardless, close the modal afterward.